asterisk/documentation/docs/Configuration/Features/Call-Pickup.md

----

----
+!!! note

-**Note:**  For this option to be effective, you must set it on the outgoing channel.
+    For this option to be effective, you must set it on the outgoing channel.
 There are a couple of ways:

     * You can use the setvar option available with several channel driver configuration files to set the pickup groups.
     * You can use a pre-dial handler.

----
+[//]: # (end-note)

 ### pickupgroup/namedpickupgroup